Party Girl (1930 film): Production

 During the production of the film, actor Paul Bern dated Loff, Barrie, and Prevost, the film's three principal female stars.

 Release

 Party Girl premiered in New York City on New Year's Day 1930, expanding on January 25.
 Due to its themes surrounding sexuality, the film was banned in some U.S. cities, such as Birmingham, Alabama.
+While the Chicago Board of Censors may not have required any cuts, it passed the film with a pink ticket, or "adults only", while showing at the Woods Theatre.
+The film was rejected by the British Board of Film Censors and remained unreleased in the UK until 2003, when it was passed with a PG certificate.

 Home media

 Alpha Video released Party Girl on DVD on April 25, 2006.